 Key Questions and Answers

-Use gentle brushing techniques, maintain a healthy diet low in acidic foods, and incorporate products designed for enamel strengthening, such as Enamel toothpaste tablets.
+Use gentle brushing techniques, maintain a healthy diet low in acidic foods, and incorporate a gentle, low-abrasion toothpaste such as Enamel toothpaste tablets. -

 Since teeth cannot regenerate, prevention through regular care and remineralization is the best way to maintain oral health and avoid costly dental treatments.